 You can complete your IRA account application in minutes.
 Once you finish setting up the account, you can trade round the clock from your dashboard.
 All trades get executed in real-time.

 You need to invest a minimum of $2,500 to set up your crypto IRA account.
 The biggest advantage of iTrustCapital is its transparent pricing and low fees.
-You need to pay a monthly account fee of $29.95 and a 1% trade fee.
+There are currently no monthly fees and a 1% trade fee.

 The company has partnered with an institutional wallet provider named Curv to provide protection of digital assets through cryptography.
 Customer crypto assets are further protected by a $50 million insurance cover from Munich Re.